Intersections of Quadrics, Moment-angle Manifolds and Connected Sums: Cutting corners and making ends meet.

 2) This $(m-d)$-torus can be contracted to a point in $Z^\C(P)$ because it is an orbit of the action of $T^m$ (see section 0.2).
 Since $2(m-d)< m+d $ it is isotopic to an $(m-d)$-torus inside an open disk in $Z^\C(P)$.
 Therefore

 Again, since $2(m-d)< m+d $ we can apply Theorem A2.3 of the Appendix to the last summand and Lemma 1 of section 2.1 to the whole sum to obtain the Theorem.

-Without the restriction on the number of facets of $P$, it can be proved that the torus $(m-d)$-torus can be engulfed by an open disk in $Z^\C(P)$.
+Without the restriction on the number of facets of $P$, it can be proved that the $(m-d)$-torus can be engulfed by an open disk in $Z^\C(P)$.
 To prove the general conjecture, one would need to prove that this torus is in some sense \emph{standard} inside that disk and some version of Theorem A2.3 of Appendix A3 for that type of \emph{standard} torus.

-A more general formula can be conjectured.
-It includes the case where the basic manifold $Z$ is not a connected sum of sphere products, in the spirit of Theorem 2.1, and where the construction $Z^J$ is immediately applied after cutting off a vertex.
+A more general formula can be conjectured when the construction $Z^J$ is immediately applied after cutting off a vertex.
 Again a partial case can be deduced from Theorem A2.2 of the Appendix.

 We need also, of course, a way to include all the non-simply connected manifolds into the picture.

 \textbf{Example: the truncated cube.}

 We will study now the cube $C=I\times I\times I$ and the truncated cube $C_\textsf{v}$.